NCPI FHIR Implementation Guide v2

 Consanguinity Extension

-Extension containing Consanguinity
+Extension containing a consanguinity assertion

 Family Type Extension